-Ryan Alexander, president of Taxpayers for Common Sense, with 2010 “Mr. Smith Goes to Washington” awardee Representative (now Senator) Jeff Flake (R-AZ).
+Ryan Alexander, former president of Taxpayers for Common Sense, with 2010 “Mr. Smith Goes to Washington” awardee Representative (now Senator) Jeff Flake (R-AZ).

 That government waste costs more than just money, and misguided government subsidies do more harm than good by endangering public health, aggravating social and economic problems, and undermining true national security.
 This at a time of record deficits, where subsidies are driving the government further into debt and threatening the nation’s economic stability.

 That spending decisions on taxpayer dollars should be transparent.
 And that we have a right – and a duty – to demand excellence and accountability from our government.

 Steve Ellis, who joined TCS in 1999, in Montana arguing against wasteful tax breaks for corporations.